Zeynep-0/DSA210-Project/README.md

 For visualizing the top 10 most common colors for each year, I processed the CSV files containing monthly color data and combined them into yearly datasets.
 After merging similar colors using an RGB distance threshold, I created visualizations using **Altair**:

 - **Interactive Pie Chart**: Displays the count of each color along with their RGB values.
-- **Bar Chart**: Shows how the top colors for each month evolved over the years.
+- **Bar Chart**: Shows how the top colors for each month chanaged over the years.
-- **Bar Chart**: Analyzes the distribution of yearly color data across all months.
+- **Bar Chart**: Analyzes the distribution of every years color data across all months.

-I initially considered using Plotly for these visualizations but faced issues embedding Plotly graphs as HTML files into the website.
+I initially considered using Plotly for these visualizations but coudn't able to embed Plotly graphs as HTML files into the website.

 ### Photo Taken Time
-- Created a [Scatter Plot] with Altair to show photo-taking hours by month.
+- Created a [Scatter Plot] with Altair to show which hours photos were taken each month.
-- Added a dropdown menu to view year-specific data.
+- Added a dropdown menu to view the year specific data.

 ### Photo Count
-- Created a [Scatter Plot] with Altair to depict yearly photo counts across months.
+- Created a [Scatter Plot] with Altair to show yearly photo counts across months.
-- Added a dropdown menu to examine month-specific trends.
+- Added a dropdown menu to examine month specific trends.

 ## Findings
 ### Dominant Color Analysis

 The most common color in all of my 16000 photos is brown which is understandable since almost every month had some shade of brown in it.
-I didn't anticipated every year having its own color pallete it was suprising.
-There were couple unique colors in every year:
+I didn't anticipate every year having its own color pallete, it was suprising.
+There were couple unique colors in most years, some examples:

-- Pink in: 2016
-- Blues in: 2019
-- Greens in: 2022.
+- 2016: Pink<
+- 2019: Blue
+- 2022: Green

-2020 had it's own color pallette.
-It's colors were mostly due to the month of March which is the month I had a trip to Europe and I took a bunch of photos.
+2020 had a quite different color pallette.
+It's colors were mostly due to the month of March which is the month I had a trip to Europe and I took a lot of photos.
 As for any trend regarding season I couldn't observe any except the month of May having 3 years with very green color pallettes: 2017, 2018 and 2022.
 There was also some greens in 2021 as well.
 2021's January was an outlier compared to other months in 2021 which is the result of taking over 20 photos for my birthday celebration.

-There were a lot of greens and blues all through the months and years which was kind of expected with the amount of nature and sky photos I like to take
+There were a lot of greens and blues all through the months and years which was kind of expected with the amount of nature and sky photos I like to take.
 Comparing the bar charts with the photos themselves led me to realize the sheer amount of repetitive photos I take of things and how they effect the color results.

 ### Photo Taken Time